SirKennard/SecureProgrammingGroup42/README.md

 - If on ubuntu/debian:
 `sudo apt install mysql-server` to install MySQL.
 For other distros/OS check the respective documentation.

-- Check if the server is running. `sudo systemctl status mysql.service` or `sudo service mysql status`
+- Check if MySQL server is running with `sudo systemctl status mysql.service` or `sudo service mysql status`.
+If not start it with `sudo systemctl start mysql.service` or `sudo service mysql start`

 - Change authenticaion parameters to give root a password: `sudo mysql`.
 Then at the prompt `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'olafclient';`